wrudisill/GrandMesaMetData/README.md

 2. There are some additional quotation marks in the “NaN” string in the .dat files.
 This can cause a headache potentially when reading the data.
 Applying the pandas “.to_numeric” method with the “coerce=True” simply converts any string character to NaN.

 3. The raw data contains some unrealistically low values for barometric pressure for some of the sites (~400 hPa).
-A value of ~700 hPa is more correct for the elevation (~10k feet)
+A value of ~700 hPa is more correct for the elevation (~10k feet).
+Also the Mesa Middle (mm) and Mesa West (mw) sites report pressure values incorrectly.
+They have been ommitted from the dataset.

 4. There are several notable data gaps.
 They are generally consistent for all of the variables, but not always.